Is There an AI With No Restrictions? How AI Limits Actually Work

 Controls usage frequency

-Limits how often and how much you can use AI
+Limits how often you can use AI

 Infrastructure Controls